FAQs

 How can I reach someone during an emergency?

 If an emergency occurs at SWO, call 911 and alert a Snowbird staff member.
-If a parent/guardian not present at SWO needs to contact their student, they should contact the student’s church/school group leader directly.
+If a parent/guardian is not present at SWO and needs to contact their student, they should contact the student’s church/school group leader directly.
 If you are unable to get in touch with your church/school group leader, you may contact the main office at (828) 321-2210.

 Is there a registered nurse to administer medications and care for injuries?

-Various summer camp weeks are staffed by a registered nurse, but we do not have a year-round registered nurse on our property.
-For non life-threatening injuries or illnesses, the SWO medical line (828) 351-6971, can be used by guests to contact a First Aid/CPR certified SWO staff member, or a nurse when available.
+Various summer camp weeks are staffed by a registered nurse, but we do not have a registered nurse on our property year-round.
+For non-life-threatening injuries or illnesses, the SWO Medical Line (828) 351-6971 can be used by guests to contact a First Aid/CPR certified SWO staff member or a nurse when available.
 In the event of a life-threatening emergency, always dial 911 and alert a Snowbird staff member.
 The nearest hospital is located 17 miles from the property.
 The nearest Urgent Care is located 2 miles from the property.
-All medications must be administered by church/school group leaders.
-If your student has a refrigerated medication storage need, please contact SWO at least two weeks prior to arrival at riskmanagement@swoutfitters.com to fill out the appropriate forms.